nearnshaw/mule-transport-amqp/README.md

 - Support of mandatory and immediate publish parameters and handling of returned (undelivered) messages.
 - Support of prefetch size and count "quality of service" settings.
 - Support of noLocal and exclusive consumers.
+- Support of custom exchange and queue arguments.

 Integration Testing